sbabcoc/6502-Emulator/README.md

 The source is compatible with Microsoft Macro-Assembler 5.1

-A couple of files in the **6502EMUL** folder are clearly in mid-revision:
+A few of the files in the **6502EMUL** folder are clearly in mid-revision:

 * **MODETAB.ASM**: This file contains a table that combined base instruction execution cycles and addressing mode.
 I'm pretty sure that I intended to mask off the top nybble of each entry, leaving only the addressing mode.
 * **TIMETAB.ASM**: This file contains just base instruction execution cycles.
 The comments and label in this file remain after being copied from **MODETAB.ASM**.